Making the Most of Continued Education Classes

 3. Invest in yourself and attend a local or state professional event.
 Those events usually have continued ed classes, and you get to meet others in your field and possibly make helpful professional connections.

 Senior Care Clinicians: Thrive in your job by making an impact!
 When you have senior focused educational resources at your fingertips, you are readily able to help patients make positive changes.
 Improved outcomes will help you feel more satisfaction with your work.
-Check out my senior centered educational handout packets for greater organization and effectiveness!
+Check out the Creative Home Therapy senior centered educational handout packets for greater organization and effectiveness!

 You may also like